303 – Conduct Prohibited

 - Drug use or addiction to illegal drugs or substances

-- Conviction of a misdemeanor or a felony
+- Conviction of a misdemeanor or felony offense, excluding Class C Misdemeanors defined by the Texas Transportation Code

 - Failure to meet requirements for licensure by the Texas Commission on Law Enforcement

-- Failure to achieve and maintain weapons proficiency as required by state law and HCSO policy
+- Failure to achieve and maintain weapons proficiency as required by state law and the Department Manual

-- Willful violation of any of the rules set forth in the HCSO policies or any bureau or division written order or directive.
+- Willful violation of any of the rules set forth in the Department Manual or any applicable written directive of a bureau or division

 This policy has been revised on the below listed dates: